yuanrr/StoryCoT/README.md

 SCVBench is a novel benchmark for story-centric video understanding.
 It evaluates LVLMs through an event ordering task, broken into sub-questions leading to a final question, quantitatively measuring temporal reasoning.
 The dataset includes 1,253 final questions and 6,027 sub-question pairs from 925 videos, forming continuous multi-turn dialogues.

 Experiments show that while closed-source GPT-4o performs best, most open-source LVLMs struggle with story-level understanding.
-We provisionally provide 10 samples to demonstrate the quality of our dataset.
-See `SCVBench_subset10.jsonl` for detailed samples.
+See `SCVBench.jsonl` for detailed samples.

 ---